mesosphere/dcos-commons/docs/automatic-repair.md

 Here we'll collect some of the terms used throughout the code.

-### Failed task
+### Stopped task

-A task is considered failed when it first transitions to a terminal state.
+A task is considered stopped when it first transitions to a terminal state.
-Failed tasks might have undergone a transient issue; because of this, they will be attempted to be restarted in place.
+Stopped tasks might have undergone a transient issue; because of this, they will be attempted to be restarted in place.
 This allows them to use any persistent data they've written to disk--critical for a database!

-### Stopped task
+### Failed task

-A task is considered stopped when it is definitely not going to be launched again in place.
+A task is considered failed when it is definitely not going to be launched again in place.
-Stopped tasks represent situations where the machine or data is corrupt, and we need to perform heavier-weight recovery.
+Failed tasks represent situations where the machine or data is corrupt, and we need to perform heavier-weight recovery.
-Stopped tasks have lost all their data.
+Failed tasks have lost all their data.

 ## Usage